Absolom M. West

-Absolom Madden West (c.
-1818 - September 30, 1894) was an American planter, Confederate militia general, state politician, railroad president and labor organizer.
+Absolom Madden West (1818 – September 30, 1894) was an American planter, Confederate militia general, state politician, railroad president and labor organizer.
 Born in Alabama, he became a plantation owner in Holmes County, Mississippi, and president of the Mississippi Central Railroad.
 He served in the American Civil War.
 After the war, he served in the Mississippi State Senate and ran for Vice President of the United States, unsuccessfully.

 Early life

-West was born in 1818 in Alabama.
+Absolom Madden West was born in 1818 in Alabama.
 His father, Anderson West, was a county sheriff.
+He attended private schools for a few years and left school at the age of 14.